 - What is the chiropractor's typical practice pattern or treatment program?

 - What chiropractic services does the chiropractor offer?
 Some chiropractors offer additional services, such as massage, exercise instruction, rehabilitation and strength training, and nutritional counseling.

 - What is the chiropractor's recommendation if the treatment program doesn't seem to help?
-A good chiropractor will recommend that the patient consult another practitioner, particularly if other methods of treatment (such as medications or surgery) are indicated.
+A good chiropractor will recommend that the patient consult another practitioner, particularly if other treatments are indicated (such as injections, medications or surgery).

 - Has the chiropractor ever referred any patients to other health professionals?
 If yes, under what circumstances?
 Ask for case examples.

 It is important to understand the chiropractor’s anticipated timeline for the treatment plan, and what would be done in case the treatment goals are not being met.